 Students’ residence permits are always temporary, B permits.

 Residence permits issued on grounds of family ties will be issued for periods not exceeding the validity of the sponsor’s permit.
 The type of residence permit (A or B) depends on the sponsor’s permit.
 The first residence permit is usually issued for one year, unless the application is expressly for a shorter period.
-A person with a continuous residence permit may be granted an extension of no more than three years at a time.
+A person with a continuous residence permit may be granted an extension of no more than four years at a time.

 Residence permits are issued for continuous residence after two years of temporary stay, provided there have been no changes in the conditions on which the permit was granted.